Infineon/mtb-example-psoc4-dfu-host/README.md

 ## Hardware setup

-If the target PSoC&trade; 4000T is running at 3.3 V, then change the jumper J10 pointed out in **Figure 1** of the CY8CKIT-041S-MAX to 3.3 V, and if the target device is running at 1.8 V, then a logic level translator in the I2C bus is required.
+If the target PSoC&trade; 4000T is running at 3.3 V, change the jumper J10 pointed out in **Figure 1** of the CY8CKIT-041S-MAX to 3.3 V. If the target device is running at 1.8 V, a logic-level translator in the I2C bus is required.

-**Note:** Ensure the target board is also powered appropriately.
+> **Note:** Ensure the target board is also powered appropriately.

 **Figure 1.
 Jumper J10 to 3.3 V connection**
 <img src="images/figure_1.png" alt="Figure_1" width="1024"/>